SBit-Project/sbit.dev/docs/Tools/SBit-JS.md

 `Contract` instantiated with `SBit`'s factory method is able to decode all event types found in `repoData`.
 Whereas a `Contract` constructed manually is only able to decode event types defined in its scope, a limitation due to how the Solidity compiler output ABI definitions.

-It is recommended that you use SBit to instantiate `Contract` instances.
+It is recommended that you use Sbit to instantiate `Contract` instances.

 ## contract